 So, I consider myself a clinical, Hahnemannian homeopath; and Hahnemann got it from ancient medicine but now we’re trying to be so modern, we think it’s beneath us to give an herbal tincture along with our remedies; but, Clarke, Burnett and all these people, that was their standard practice…Boericke?
 We can’t find one classical case in Boericke’s book!
 Boericke never treated a person’s constitution, he just treated their disease.
 And people say, “Oh, we don’t treat disease!”
 Well, that’s a total delusion.
 Then you’re in the wrong business.
 Because there’s psychological diseases (“Oh, we treat the whole person!”)
 Nowhere in the Organon does Hahnemann say, “We treat the whole person.”
 He says, “We treat the whole disease”!
 Then he said you have to perceive what caused it–diet, stress, bad lifestyle, and then we have to work on that area.
 Hahnemann was basically a naturopath.

-So, when Hahnemann had that “Peruvian Bark moment”… already, in his mind, must have been, “Well, I know that like cures like because I read all the ancient Egyptian medical literature, so I’m pretty sure that the reason Peruvian Bark works so well for Malaria is because it’s similar and not because it’s astringent, as Cullen is claiming in his text which I am now translating!”
-Am I right?
+So, when Hahnemann had that “Peruvian Bark moment”… already, in his mind, must have been, “Well, I know that “like cures like” because I read all the ancient Egyptian medical literature, so I’m pretty sure that the reason Peruvian Bark works so well for Malaria is because it’s similar and not because it’s astringent, as Cullen was claiming in his text book, which I am now translating!”
+Am I right about this?

 What Is Science?